-Please fill in the medication form, available at front desk, from the camp counselors or from the camp supervisor.
+Please request a medication form from Ikram – it can be completed electronically and emailed back.
 All medication needs to be in the original container with your child’s name and the date of the prescription.
 If the medication is for emergency use (e.g. inhaler or epi-pen), please send it in a waist pack so that it can be carried with your child, or with the leaders (depending on the age and ability of the child).

 Is St. Alban’s Boys and Girls Club peanut free?

-St. Alban’s is a public building with many people coming in and out each day for programs.
-Therefore, we cannot ensure an environment free from allergens.
-If there is a child in a specific group with an allergy to peanuts or other food, we will speak to the parents the kids in that group and ask them to keep these allergies in mind when they pack lunch and snacks.
+Due to the fact that participants bring food from home, we cannot ensure an environment free from allergens.
+If there is a child in a specific group with an allergy to peanuts or other food, we will speak to the parents of the kids in that group and ask them to keep these allergies in mind when they pack lunch and snacks.

 What if my child loses something at camp?